-Cyclobenzaprine hydrochloride (known as Flexeril) is a central nervous system muscle relaxant designed to relieve pain and discomfort related to strains, sprains and other muscle injuries.
+Cyclobenzaprine hydrochloride (a prescription-only medication known as Flexeril) is a central nervous system muscle relaxant designed to relieve pain and discomfort related to muscle spasms, sprains and other muscle injuries.
 It is usually used in conjunction with rest, physical therapy and other measures.

-Some common side effects include drowsiness, dry mouth, dizziness, or upset stomach.
-If these side effects become severe or cause problems in your everyday life, the NIH recommends contacting your doctor.
+Some common side effects include drowsiness, dry mouth, dizziness, fatigue or upset stomach.
+If these side effects become severe or cause problems in your everyday life, the National Institutes of Health (NIH) recommends contacting your doctor.

-If you experience severe skin rash, swelling of the face or tongue, difficulty breathing or swallowing, irregular heart rate, chest pain, fever, or seizures, the NIH recommends contacting a doctor immediately.
+If you experience severe skin rash, swelling of the face or tongue, difficulty breathing or swallowing, irregular heart rate, chest pain, fever or seizures, the NIH recommends contacting a doctor immediately.
 These side effects, which have been reported in other similar tricyclic antidepressants to the FDA, could be indications of arrhythmias, sinus tachycardia, leading to myocardial infarction and stroke.

-The abrupt termination of prolonged use can also cause side effects, including nausea, headache, and malaise.
+The abrupt termination of prolonged use can also cause side effects, including nausea, headache and malaise.
 However, it is important to note that these withdrawal effects are not indicative of addiction.

 Abuse and overdose